mhewedy/spring-data-jpa-mongodb-expressions-demo/README.md

 ### Example queries:

-1. find all employees with last name "ibrahim" _or_ firstname is "mostafa" and birthdate after "1990-01-01", sorting by id desc:
+**1. find all employees with last name "ibrahim" _or_ firstname is "mostafa" and birthdate after "1990-01-01", sorting by id desc:**

 URL:
 ```